Tapper World Tour

 Tapper World Tour is a reinterpretation of the 1983 Bally Midway arcade game Tapper for iOS.
 Players take the role of a bartender with the goal of serving drinks and collecting empty glasses and tips from a demanding group of patrons.
 The game was developed by Square One Studios and published by WB Games.

 Gameplay

 In Tapper World Tour, players wander to different watering holes around the globe to serve libations to patrons.
 As the tender of the bar, players have three or more countertops to manage.
 Patrons arrive sporadically at the end of each bar slowly advancing and demanding drinks.

 Customers are served by filling a mug with their drink of choice and sliding the mug towards the advancing customer.
 Once caught, the satisfied patron gulps his drink and heads to the end of the line.
 As the game progresses, customers appear more frequently, move faster along the bar, and are pushed back shorter distances after catching their drinks.

 Bartenders must clear the entire lot of customers to proceed to the next level.

+Tapper World Tour lets players choose between two playable bartenders: the returning Sam from the original arcade game, or his daughter Nikki, introduced for this installment.
+The story follows the pair traveling the globe together, with Sam showing Nikki the trade as they serve customers in each new location.